How to deal with noisy neighbours in the UK: ASB process and your legal options (2026)

 • Use council-approved noise apps and keep a detailed diary of incidents, including times, dates, and how the noise affects your health and property.

-• Environmental Health can fine residential noise offenders up to £5,000 and commercial premises up to £20,000, with additional £500 daily penalties for non-compliance.
+• Environmental Health can fine residential noise offenders up to £5,000 and commercial premises up to £20,000, plus a daily fine while non-compliance continues.

 • Contact police through 101 only when noise disputes involve threats, harassment, or criminal behaviour – otherwise, your local council handles complaints.